-We have now concluded the most intensive holiday season of the Jewish year.
-We have observed the solemnity of Rosh Hashanah and Yom Kippur, and celebrated joyously on Sukkot.
+e are now concluding the most intensive holiday season of the Jewish year.
+We have observed the solemnity of Rosh Hashanah and Yom Kippur, and are celebrating joyously on Sukkot.

-But now, as the year truly begins, increasingly many of us will find more and more reasons why we will not be able to be in the synagogue for Shabbat.
-Knowing that, I would like you to take a moment to consider the following short article by a colleague of mine, Rabbi Bernard Lipnick of Congregation B'nai Amoona of St. Louis, Missouri:
+As the year truly begins, increasingly many of us will find more and more reasons why we will not be able to be in the synagogue for Shabbat.
+Knowing that, I would like you to take a moment to consider the following short article by a colleague of mine, Rabbi Bernard Lipnick of

+Congregation B'nai Amoona of St. Louis, Missouri: